Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Discussion

 \section{Discussion}

 Using our proposed method, we analyzed 12 years of respiratory-related ED visit records in Los Angeles during the warm season.
 We provide identification conditions and estimation procedures for natural direct effects of temperature on ED visits and natural indirect effects through ambient ozone concentrations.
+Our simulation study highlights the advantages in point estimation and uncertainty quantification using BART to estimate the exposure-mediator relationship when the data generating process is complex (nonlinear or non-additive), particularly for natural indirect effects (PNIE, TNIE).
 Our analysis provides additional epidemiological evidence that ambient ozone partially mediates the association between high temperature and increased respiratory-related ED visits.
 For example, at the 0.95th quantile exposure level for temperature, we reported a total natural indirect effect (TNIE) increase of 0.21\% (95\% CI: -0.06\%, 0.48\%) for ozone and a 1.91\% (95\% CI: 1.19\%, 2.61\%) increase in the total effect (TE).
 These results help elucidate the potential impact of ambient ozone on the effect of heat on health outcomes.

 Though there has been no study conducted specifically on the causal mediation effects of ozone on the association between temperature and respiratory morbidity as measured by ED visits, our results are consistent with a previous study on respiratory mortality.
 A study in French urban areas estimated the pooled NIE relative risk for ozone being 1.04 (95\% CI: 1.00, 1.07) based on a binary exposure variable indicating whether or not the day fell within a heat wave (Alari et al., 2023).
 A study in London also identified a positive relative risk for ozone of 1.009 (95 \% CI: 1.000, 1.022) based on a binary exposure of occurrence of heatwave events \citep{RN39}.
 Moreover, our results consolidate the finding that ozone positively mediates the relationship between high temperature and various health outcomes.
 In the France study, positive mediating effects of ozone were identified on the relationship between high temperature and non-accidental and cardiovascular mortality as 1.03 (95\% CI: 1.02, 1.05) and 1.03 (95\% CI: 1.01, 1.04).
 Another study conducted in South Korea found that indirect effects through increased ozone were 1.0002 (95\%: 0.9999, 1.0004) and 1.0003 (95\% CI: 1.0002, 1.0005) on days with higher than or lower than minimum mortality temperature, respectively, based on a moving average of daily mean temperature as the exposure variable and non-accidental death as the outcome \citep{RN19}.
 Additionally, a study in China also suggests that the indirect effect of temperature on ischemic heart disease mortality through ozone was 1.18 \citep{RN20}.